seidlr/dash-heroku-multiple-routes/README.md

 # dash-heroku-multiple-routes
 Boilerplate code for a deployment-ready dash app with multiple routes and scikit-learn through anaconda environment.
+If you do not need scikit-learn and the anaconda environment, simply do not add the buildpack and delete ```conda-requirements.txt```.

 ## Python 3.5 version